implexa/implexa/memory-bank/decisionLog.md

   - Negative: Multiple templates require maintenance and documentation
 - **References:** directory-structure.md, src/git_backend/repository.rs

+### DEC-019 - UI Command Interface Implementation
+- **Date:** 2025-03-06
+- **Status:** Implemented
+- **Context:** The project had developed robust backend functionality in Rust for repository management, part management, workflow handling, approvals, manufacturer parts, properties, and files.
+However, this functionality needed to be exposed to the frontend React application through the Tauri commands API to make it accessible to the user interface.
+- **Decision:** Implement a comprehensive set of Tauri command interfaces for all backend modules using a consistent pattern of state management and data transfer object (DTO) structures:
+  1. Create separate command modules for each major backend functionality area
+  2. Use strongly-typed DTOs for data exchange between frontend and backend
+  3. Implement proper state management using Tauri's State API
+  4. Use a consistent error handling approach across all command interfaces
+  5. Structure commands to follow RESTful-like patterns when appropriate

+- **Alternatives:**
+  - **Monolithic command module:** Simpler file structure but less maintainable as the application grows
+  - **Thinner commands with more frontend logic:** Less backend code but more duplication in the frontend
+  - **GraphQL-style API:** More flexible querying but adds complexity
+  - **Direct FFI calls:** More performant but less type-safe and harder to maintain
+  - **Web API with HTTP endpoints:** More familiar to web developers but adds unnecessary network overhead for a desktop app

+- **Consequences:**
+  - **Positive:** Clean separation of concerns with domain-specific command modules
+  - **Positive:** Strongly-typed DTOs provide clear interface contracts between frontend and backend
+  - **Positive:** Consistent pattern makes extending the system easier
+  - **Positive:** State management ensures proper resource lifecycle and sharing
+  - **Positive:** RESTful-like patterns provide familiar structure for frontend developers
+  - **Positive:** Error handling provides clear feedback to the user
+  - **Negative:** More boilerplate code compared to more dynamic approaches
+  - **Negative:** Requires careful synchronization of DTOs between frontend and backend types
+  - **Negative:** Potential for proliferation of similar command interfaces

+- **References:** src/workflow_commands.rs, src/approval_commands.rs, src/manufacturer_part_commands.rs, src/property_commands.rs, src/file_commands.rs, src/main.rs

 ## Related Files
 - [Product Context](./productContext.md) - Project overview and high-level design
 - [Active Context](./activeContext.md) - Current session focus and recent activities